Megan Thee Stallion Quotes ‘Savage’ Remix As She Rocks A Red Thong And White Crop Top On Instagram

 “Hottie with the body,” another fan added.

-“You on that demon time,” a commenter wrote, quoting Beyonce verse.
+“You on that demon time,” a commenter wrote, quoting Beyonce’s verse.

 “Do you need help pulling those up?” asked another supporter.